[Home ] [Archive] [ فارسی ]

 Department of Clinical Sciences, Faculty of Veterinary Medicine, Shahid Chamran University of Ahvaz, Ahvaz, Iran , mi.jalali@scu.ac.ir

-Methods: In this study, 30 male Wistar rats were divided into five groups: control, diabetic, diabetic receiving PRP, diabetic receiving EPO, and diabetic receiving a combination of PRP and EPO.
-Diabetes was induced by streptozotocin injection.
-PRP (0.5 ml/kg, twice a week) and EPO (300 IU/kg, three times a week) were administered subcutaneously for four weeks.
-At the end of the treatment period, blood and bone marrow samples were collected for hematologic and cytologic analyses.
+Methods: In this experimental study, 30 male Wistar rats were divided into five groups: control, diabetic, diabetic treated with PRP, diabetic treated with EPO, and diabetic treated with a combination of PRP and EPO.
+Diabetes was induced via streptozotocin injection.
+PRP (0.5 mL/kg, twice weekly) and EPO (300 U/kg, three times weekly) were administered subcutaneously for four weeks.
+At the end of the treatment period, blood and bone marrow samples were collected, and hematological and cytological indices were assessed.

-Results: Diabetes significantly reduced red blood cell count, hemoglobin, hematocrit, and also decreased blood and bone marrow leukocytes (p<0.05).
-Additionally, mean corpuscular volume (MCV) was significantly increased in all diabetic groups compared to the control group (p<0.05).
-In the EPO-treated diabetic group, red blood cell count, hemoglobin, and hematocrit levels were significantly elevated compared to the untreated diabetic group (p<0.05).
-Bone marrow examination showed a slight decrease in mature myeloid and lymphoid cells in diabetic rats compared to controls, with a non-significant increase in these cells in diabetic groups treated with PRP, EPO, or the combination therapy (p<0.05).
+Results: Diabetes significantly reduced red blood cell count, hemoglobin, hematocrit, and leukocyte levels in both blood and bone marrow (P<0.05).
+Mean corpuscular volume (MCV) was significantly increased in all diabetic groups compared to the control group (P<0.05).
+In the EPO-treated diabetic group, red blood cell count, hemoglobin, and hematocrit were significantly increased compared to the untreated diabetic group (P<0.05).
+Cytological analysis of bone marrow revealed a slight reduction in mature myeloid and lymphoid cell populations in the diabetic group compared to the control group, while a non-significant increase in these cells was observed in the diabetic groups treated with PRP, EPO, or their combination (P<0.05).

-Conclusion: This study suggests that PRP may prevent red blood cell destruction by reducing oxidative damage and inflammation, while EPO mitigates the harmful effects of diabetes by enhancing erythropoiesis and reducing inflammation.
-The combination of PRP and EPO appears to have synergistic effects, potentially reducing the adverse impacts of diabetes on blood and bone marrow.
-Further studies are necessary to elucidate the precise mechanisms and clinical applications of these treatments.
+Conclusion: The findings suggest that PRP likely mitigates red blood cell damage by reducing oxidative and inflammatory stress, while EPO counteracts the deleterious effects of diabetes by enhancing erythropoiesis and reducing inflammation.
+The combined PRP and EPO treatment may further attenuate diabetes-induced damage to the hematological system and bone marrow through synergistic effects.
+However, further studies are needed to elucidate the precise mechanisms underlying these effects and their potential clinical applications in diabetes management.

 Type of Study: Research | Subject: medicine, paraclinic